Toglefritz/Launchpad/README.md

 1. Install TestFlight:
   - If you haven’t already, download and install the TestFlight app from the App Store on your iOS device.
 2. Join the Launchpad App Beta via Public Link:
-  - Click on the following public TestFlight link to join the beta: [LINK PENDING APPLE APPROVAL](https://github.com/Toglefritz/Launchpad).
+  - Click on the following public TestFlight link to join the beta: [https://testflight.apple.com/join/4xh6A2RQ](https://testflight.apple.com/join/4xh6A2RQ).
 This link will take you directly to the TestFlight app, where you can opt-in to the beta testing program for the Launchpad app.
 3. Install and Test the App:
   - After joining, the Launchpad app will appear in your TestFlight app under “Available Apps.”
 Tap “Install” to download the beta version of the app to your device.
   - Once installed, you can open the app and start testing.
 You can also provide feedback directly within the TestFlight app by taking screenshots or submitting any issues you encounter.